blopker/codebook/README.md

 No configuration needed.
 Codebook will automatically detect the language you are editing and mark issues for you.
 Codebook will try to only mark issues for words that you create, where they are initially defined.

-Please gift a ⭐ if you find Codebook useful!
+Please give a ⭐ if you find Codebook useful!

 **Supported platforms:** Prebuilt archives are published for macOS (x86_64, aarch64), Linux (x86_64, aarch64), and Windows (x86_64, arm64).